ASMLAB/asmlab.github.io/content/research/airsea/current_ajin.md

 This study indicate the importance of mesoscale oceanic forcing near the western boundary currents in terms of two types of current feedbacks.

 ## Publication
 Cho, A. and H. Song, H. Seo, R. Sun, M.R.
 Mazloff, A.C.
 Subramanian, B.D.
 Cornuelle and A.J.
-Miller, Dynamic and thermodynamic coupling between the atmosphere and ocean near the Kuroshio current and extension system, 2025, Ocean Modelling, 194 102496. doi:https://doi.org/10.1016/j.ocemod.2024.102496
+Miller, Dynamic and thermodynamic coupling between the atmosphere and ocean near the Kuroshio current and extension system, 2025, *Ocean Modelling*, **194** 102496, https://doi.org/10.1016/j.ocemod.2024.102496